 This pressure on Christians – both recognised and unrecognised – continued to lead hundreds of Christians to flee the country.

 The treatment of Christian prisoners also caused concern.
-In December, Zaman (Saheb) Fadaee, another Christian serving a 10-year sentence in Evin Prison, was suffering from a severe fever, but after initially being given medication he was denied further treatment despite the continuation of his symptoms.
+In December, Zaman (Saheb) Fadaie, another Christian serving a 10-year sentence in Evin Prison, was suffering from a severe fever, but after initially being given medication he was denied further treatment despite the continuation of his symptoms.

 His family told Article18 the discovery “wounded our hearts yet again”.